 1. Make the Transition Slowly

-If you have been planning your move in advance, you know to call the moving company, get armloads of boxes, and stock up on newspaper and packing tape, but waiting to pack and have everything moved right before moving day can wreck your pet’s nerves.
+If you have been planning your move, you know to call the moving company, get armloads of boxes, and stock up on newspaper and packing tape, but waiting to pack and have everything moved right before moving day can wreck your pet’s nerves.
 By bringing in boxes slowly and packing each room up one by one, your pet will have time to adjust to the changes.
 By keeping a ‘safe room’ for your pet that you pack up last, your pet can have a retreat where he can hide away if things get to stressful.

 2. Maintain Your Pet’s Schedule